ekumenlabs/fruit_detection/README.md

 - Close all Google Chrome related processes.
 - Try to open the simulator using one of the provided instructions in the readme.
 - Verify that you can open the simulator, otherwise, perhaps you need to reboot your system :/ and try again.

+4. Detection calibration

+You may need to further calibrate the detection node post-training.
+This is usually done considering the ambient conditions.
+We offer two parameters via dynamic reconfigure to be used.
+Refer to the "Parameter tuning" section for further details.